qbit/snap/README.md

 The difference comes to light when doing upgrades, `-U` on a release will only upgrade to newer releases, while `master` will always download the latest snap from the master branch.
 Both are signed and can be verified with the `-I` option.

+`master` is to be considered experimental - similar to snapshots on OpenBSD.
+Experimental features will occasionally show up here, but breakage should be minimal (I don't push to master until I have tested).